 Let Your Cleaning Supplies Dry Before Putting Them Away

 You want to be especially careful to allow your toilet bowl cleaner to dry completely before returning it to the base.
 Toilet-cleaning is just about the dirtiest job in house, and you don’t want to make it even less sanitary by returning the wand to the base while it is still wet, where bacteria will form.
+If your toilet won’t flush then use the best drain cleaner for clogged toilet.
 You should also wipe down and dry your cleaning bottles before putting them back in a cabinet.
 Dripping cleaning solution can stain your cabinets and damage the wood.
 As silly as it sounds, you do need to clean your cleaning supplies.

 Do your house and family a favor, and avoid these three common cleaning activities that spread germs and harm surfaces.